-- o All classes will lock doors if possible

-- o Rooms with windows need to shut blinds

-- o Move all persons away from the windows.

-- o Take attendance of students in each classroom.

-- No one leaves classroom

-- Resume back to normal during "All Clear" announcement
+- If you at any time find a violent threat, send the emergency lockdown email! - If you get an emergency lockdown email, see a threat, or get an emergency call then: - o All classes will lock doors if locks are available. - Rooms with windows need to shut blinds. - Move all people away from the windows. - Take attendance of students in each classroom. - No one leaves the classroom. - o Resume back to normal during "All Clear" announcement!